Last Updated: March 30, 2026

 While some states offer less personal asset protection for single-member LLCs compared to multi-member LLCs, California treats both types of LLCs equally.
 The reasoning behind weaker protection for single-member LLCs in other states is that there are no other members who would be affected by taking the member’s LLC assets.

-However, in California, your personal assets remain mostly safeguarded, regardless of whether your LLC has multiple members or just one.
+However, in California, the owners’ personal assets remain mostly safeguarded, regardless of whether the LLC has multiple members or just one.
 This uniform protection level in California ensures that all LLC members can enjoy the same liability protection.

-If protecting your personal assets is your primary concern, you have the option to form your LLC in a state that offers stronger asset protection and operate in California as a foreign LLC.
+If protecting personal assets is an owner’s primary concern, they have the option to form their LLC in a state that offers stronger asset protection and operate in California as a foreign LLC.
 Some states have stricter laws that only allow charging orders as the creditor’s recourse.

 However, it’s important to note that this approach involves additional expenses, paperwork, and potential complexities.
 Additionally, it’s unclear whether the LLC protections from the formation state will extend to California.
 To navigate this complex legal issue, it’s advisable to consult with an attorney.